-Task Responsible Service/Team Start Date End Date Project management Corporate Landlord In progress Autumn 2023 Contract administration Capital In progress Autumn 2023 Cost plan Building Services In progress October 2022 Construction Building Services Spring 2023 Autumn 2023 Re-establish museum operations Gallery & Museums Autumn 2023 tbc
+Task Responsible Service/Team Start Date End Date Project management Corporate Landlord In progress Spring 2024 Contract administration Capital In progress Spring 2024 Cost plan Building Services In progress November 2022 Mobilisation and Construction Building Services January 2023 Spring 2024

-Environmental Management
+15. Environmental Management

 Fully explain any impacts the project will have on the environment (this could include, eg, carbon dioxide emissions, waste, water, natural environment, air quality and adaptation).

 Include both positive and negative effects and how these will be managed.
 Include details on how this has been assessed, giving an idea of the cost implication if this exists.